Best Beaches in Europe

 6. Zlatni Rat, Brač, Croatia

-Croatia is home to some of the most beautiful beaches Europe has to offer and Zlatni Rat is up there with the best of them.
+Croatia is home to some of the most beautiful islands in Europe has to offer and Zlatni Rat is up there with the best of them.

 This stunning beach is located on the island of Brac and is a particularly popular area for kite surfing and other water sports.
 The sea is clear and blue, and the white-sand beach is incredibly soft and comfortable to walk on.